BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - Heroic Strength

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **The Horn of Lossarnach** `ACTIVE` - A war horn.
+- **The Horn of Lossarnach** `ACTIVE`

+A war horn.
 Once per game at the beginning of his Activation, Forlong may use it to give friendly models within 12" of him the Terror special rule until the end of the turn.

-- **Lord of Lossarnach** `PASSIVE` - Friendly Lossarnach models within 3" may re-roll results of a natural 1 when making Strikes.
+- **Lord of Lossarnach** `PASSIVE`

+Friendly Lossarnach models within 3" may re-roll results of a natural 1 when making Strikes.

 </div>